nathanh89/training/JavaLearning/AutomaticRefiller/README.md

 Feature: We can take bottles out of the cooler

+FEATURE ADD (4/29/2012): We can tell how many bottles we have of each type of beverage -- For example: 10 Green Monsters, 5 Blue Machines
 Feature: We an calculate how full the cooler is

 EPIC WIN Feature: The cooler can automatically re-order when capacity falls below a threshold